abipepul/camunda-platform-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/rest.md

 ### Connection timeout

-If you want to set connection timeout in your request set it in seconds in **Connection Timeout** section.
+To set connection timeout in your request, set it in seconds in the **Connection Timeout** section.
-This is not required field, default value - 20 seconds;
+This is not a required field, with a default value of 20 seconds.
+To set an infinite timeout, set this value to `0`.
-For setting infinite timeout - set '0'.

 ![rest connector http request body](../img/connectors-rest-http-connection-timeout.png)